hwdsl2/setup-ipsec-vpn/docs/clients.md

 ![Select CHAP in VPN connection properties](images/vpn-properties.png)

-### Windows 10 version 1803
+### Windows 10 upgrades

-If you are unable to connect using Windows 10 version 1803 or above: Edit `/etc/ipsec.conf` on the VPN server.
-Find the line `sha2-truncbug=yes` and replace it with `sha2-truncbug=no`.
-Save the file and run `service ipsec restart`.

-Also, after upgrading Windows 10 version (e.g. from 1709 to 1803), you may need to re-apply the fix for [Windows Error 809](#windows-error-809) and reboot.
+After upgrading Windows 10 version (e.g. from 1709 to 1803), you may need to re-apply the fix above for [Windows Error 809](#windows-error-809) and reboot.

 ### macOS VPN traffic